"The current recovery, unlike past ones, remains frustratingly… (Glenn Koenig, Los Angeles…)

-CBRE Group Inc., the world's largest commercial real estate brokerage, turned a profit in the first quarter as U.S. property sales took off.
+CBRE Group Inc., the world's largest commercial real estate brokerage, turned a profit in the third quarter even as transactions slowed in the U.S.

-The Los Angeles firm said Tuesday that income from arranging transactions to buy or rent space in offices, warehouses and other commercial properties helped revenue increase 14% from a year earlier to $1.35 billion.
+The Los Angeles firm said Tuesday that income from arranging deals to buy or rent space in offices, warehouses and other commercial properties was down slightly from the same period a year earlier.